 Magnificent sandstone cliffs terminate at the Indian Ocean.
 The beautiful Murchison River snakes through tall, steep gorges before ending treacherously at Gantheaume Bay.
 Wildflowers line paths frequented by kangaroos, emus and thorny devils, while whales breach just offshore, and rare orchids struggle in the rocky ground.
 To the north, the towering line of the limestone Zuytdorp Cliffs remains aloof, pristine and remote.

 Kalbarri is surrounded by stunning nature, and there's great surfing, swimming, fishing, bushwalking, horse riding and canoeing both in town and in Kalbarri National Park.
-While the vibe is mostly low key, school holidays see Kalbarri stretched to the limit.
+While its vibe is mostly low-key, Kalbarri is stretched to the limit in school holidays.